The Core Team

 Contact: granoff@gsinstitute.org

-Jonathan Granoff is President of Global Security Institute, Permanent Observer for the International Anti-Corruption Academy to the United Nations, is an attorney, author, and international advocate emphasizing the legal and ethical dimensions of human development and security, with a specific focus on advancing the rule of law, international security, anti-corruption, and the threats posed by nuclear weapons.
+Mr. Granoff is an attorney, author and international advocate emphasizing the legal and ethical dimensions of human development and security, with a specific focus on advancing the rule of law to address international security and the threats posed by nuclear weapons.

-He serves on numerous governing and advisory boards, including: the Nonpartisan Security Group, Voice for a World Free of Nuclear Weapons of the United Religions Initiative, Lawyers Committee on Nuclear Policy, Jane Goodall Institute, Parliamentarians for Nuclear Nonproliferation and Disarmament.
+He serves on numerous governing and advisory boards including Lawyers Committee on Nuclear Policy, Fortune Forum, Jane Goodall Institute, Parliamentarians for Nuclear Nonproliferation and Disarmament, Voices for a World Free of Nuclear Weapons, and International Academy for Multicultural Cooperation,

-Mr. Granoff is the award-winning screenwriter of The Constitution: The Document that Gave Birth to a Nation and a prolific author.
+Mr. Granoff is the award-winning screenwriter of The Constitution: The Document that Created a Nation and a prolific author.
 He has been a featured guest and expert commentator on numerous radio and television programs, and has presented expert testimony in the Parliaments of Canada and the United Kingdom as well as the US Congress and the United Nations.

 Mr. Granoff earned his BA (cum laude) from Vassar College and his Juris Doctorate from Rutgers University School of Law.